ibm-cloud-docs/satellite/host-reqs.md

 {: #reqs-host-compute}

 - Hosts must support x86-64-v2 architecture.
-- Hosts must run the latest OS with the kernel that is distributed with those versions.
-Other operating systems, such as Windows; other mainframe systems, such as IBM Z or IBM Power; and other kernel versions are not supported.
+- Hosts must run the latest OS with a kernel that is supported by {{site.data.keyword.IBM_notm}} Cloud Satellite.
+Other operating systems like Windows, other mainframe systems like IBM Z or IBM Power, or other kernel versions are not supported.
-    - For the latest RHEL 9 version information, see [Red Hat Enterprise Linux Release Dates](https://access.redhat.com/articles/red-hat-enterprise-linux-release-dates#RHEL9){: external}.
-    - For the latest Red Hat CoreOS version information, see [Red Hat CoreOS mirrors](https://mirror.openshift.com/pub/openshift-v4/x86_64/dependencies/rhcos/){: external}.
+    - For the latest kernel information, see [{{site.data.keyword.redhat_openshift_notm}} on {{site.data.keyword.IBM_notm}} Cloud version information](/docs/openshift?topic=openshift-openshift_versions#os-sat).
 - Make sure that you use minimal RHEL images.
 Do not install the LAMP stack.
 Do not install virtualization technologies on the hosts, including `libvirtd` or `docker`.
 - Hosts can be physical or virtual machines.
 However, if your hosts are cloned virtual machines, be sure that each one has a unique network identity.
 For more information, see [Why aren't my hosts attaching to my location?](/docs/satellite?topic=satellite-host-not-attaching).
 - Red Hat CoreOS hosts must meet [minimum sizing requirements](/docs/satellite?topic=satellite-location-sizing#control-plane-how-many-clusters-rhcos) and [sufficient storage capacity](/docs/satellite?topic=satellite-reqs-host-storage).